Recipe for raw vegan gluten-free paleo unbaked mint avocado layered chocolate cake.

 - 1/2 – 1 teaspoon spirulina (optional, helps with green color)

-Note: If you desire more sweetness up the agave and/or stevia, and depending how much you add may need to up coconut oil to 2 tbsp.
+- Note: Adjust sweetness.
+And depending how much you add may need to up coconut oil to 2 tbsp.
 The purpose of the coconut oil is to help the cream get hard so when you slice cake it does not go everywhere.

 Now this cake is for anyone who loves a little chocolate and mint together.

 And anyone who loves their healthy fats, like we do.
 Plus this unbaked layered cake is full of Omega’s, vitamin K, potassium, and fiber!
 Now that is what we call a ‘perfect’ cake.

 We ended up putting some of the avocado cream on top kinda like an avocado mint whip cream.

 Chocolate mint is seriously one of our favorite combos

 Check out our guest post over at Cleaning Eating Chelsey – we share our journey of gluten free eating.

 Let’s eat cake!

 Lori and Michelle